The Sunshine Boys (1975 film): Casting

 Initially, Bob Hope and Bing Crosby were proposed for the leads, but Simon was opposed to the idea.
 He felt the roles required Jewish comedians.
 Several actors were considered, including James Cagney, and Phil Silvers filmed a screen test.
 Eventually, the roles were given to real-life vaudevillian veterans Red Skelton and Jack Benny.

 Skelton backed out after realizing that his income as a stand-up comic was higher than what he was offered for the film; he was replaced by the younger Matthau.
-Benny was forced to withdraw after being diagnosed with the pancreatic cancer that would claim his life in December, 1974.
-For the role, Benny recommended his friend and fellow real-life veteran vaudevillian Burns, who had not appeared in a feature film since 1939.
-Burns's Academy Award-winning performance in the film revived his career at age 79 and redefined his popular image as an active, older comedy star.
+Benny was forced to withdraw after being diagnosed with the pancreatic cancer that would claim his life in December 1974.
+For the role, Benny recommended his friend and fellow real-life veteran vaudevillian George Burns, who had not appeared in a feature film since 1939.
+Burns' Academy Award-winning performance in the film revived his career at age 79 and redefined his popular image as an active, older comedy star.

 Six weeks before filming started, Burns had triple bypass heart surgery.